 - Rest a few minutes after baking so it holds its shape

 How to Make Turkey Meatloaf

-- Combine breadcrumbs with eggs and tomato sauce.
+- Combine breadcrumbs with eggs and tomato sauce (see recipe below).

-- Add onions, ground turkey (or ground chicken) and shredded zucchini or mushrooms.
+- Gently mix in ground turkey (or chicken) and shredded zucchini or mushrooms.

 - Form into a loaf on a baking sheet and bake.

 To make turkey meatloaf muffins, prepare turkey meatloaf mixture as directed.
 Fill greased muffin tins 3/4 full with meatloaf mixture and bake 20-25 minutes or until 165°F.

 I most often cook turkey meatloaf at 375°F. This allows the meatloaf to cook through without drying out and keeps the inside moist.

 A ground chicken or ground turkey meatloaf should reach an internal temperature of 165°F. I always use a meat thermometer to helps ensure it’s done without overcooking.
 You can get an inexpensive instant read thermometer for under $10.

 The times below can vary slightly so it’s best to use a thermometer (above).
 With ground turkey or ground chicken, you want to be certain the meatloaf reaches 165°F. (I usually take it out at about 162°F because it rises a couple of degrees while resting).